 A relational database storing hard and soft data of fluvial sedimentary architecture, populated with data from original fieldwork studies by the Fluvial Research Group (FRG) at the University of Leeds and peer-reviewed syntheses.

 The database integrates information from both modern rivers and ancient outcrop examples, selected because they represent potential analogues to hydrocarbon reservoirs hosted in fluvial rocks.

 The fluvial database is a research-led flagship initiative of the FRG.
-Commercial access to FAKTS is available exclusively with a subscription to Ava Clastics.
+Access to FAKTS is available with a subscription to Ava Clastics.

 SMAKS is a relational database that integrates studies of outcrops, the subsurface and the modern seabed.
 It includes facies and architectural element information from modern and ancient outcrop examples, specifically selected because they are considered to represent potential analogues to hydrocarbon reservoirs hosted in shallow-marine rocks.